Klbtrn/Piis/README.md

 ## 🚀 Overview

-RubberDuggy is an AI-powered learning system for developers that bridges the gap between instant bug fixes and real learning.
+**DuggyBuggy** is an AI-powered learning system for developers that bridges the gap between instant bug fixes and real learning.
 Instead of simply giving you the solution to broken code, it guides you through the debugging process with gradual hints, then turns your mistakes into personalized coding challenges to strengthen long-term learning.

 ---

 ## 🎓 Motivation

-While large language models can instantly fix broken code, this often leads to passive copy-pasting without understanding.
-NAME tackles this by:
+While large language models can instantly fix broken code, this often leads to passive copy-pasting without understanding.<br>
+**DuggyBuggy** tackles this by:

 * Acting like a tutor, not a solver
 * Teaching through hints and reflection